Resources for Current Students

 - Music Majors with Competition Scholarships must participate in Class Piano or Applied Piano Lessons until their proficiency is passed.

 The George Fox University Music Department values student involvement in the execution of concerts and events.
 Listed below are the three core student councils as well as a brief description of each role.
 Feel free to contact an individual should you have a concern falling under their realm of his/her responsibility.
 The full Music Executive Council consists of the members of the Choir Council, the Band Council, plus a representative from the Strings Ensemble and Womens Chorale

 The Director's Assistant maintains consistent contact with the director and is the main contact in planning and running events as well as overseeing the Choir Executive Council.

-The President delivers information from the Choir Manager to the rest of the Executive Council and is responsible with all communication to Concert Choir members.
+The President delivers information from the Director's Assistant to the rest of the Executive Council and is responsible with all communication to Concert Choir members.

 The Vice-President oversees the vocal ensemble attire and wardrobe as well as managing set-up and tear-down for events.